Septic System Maintenance is Crucial for Water Quality

 Town of Newbury

 Septic regulations were proposed in Newbury and brought to Town Meeting in March 2023, but failed to pass.
 LSPA wrote a letter in support of these regulations which you can read here.
-The Selectboard has appointed community members to form a Septic Committee to “explore report and recommend rules for septic pumping to the full Selectboard.
+The Selectboard has appointed community members to form a Septic Committee to “explore, report and recommend rules for septic pumping” to the full Selectboard.
 You can learn more about the committee here.

 How to take care of your septic system responsibly

 Proper septic system maintenance is critical to help protect the water quality of a lake and will also help extend the life of the septic system.
 Frequent pumping and regular inspections protects nearby groundwater and surface waters.
 A septic system that is well maintained can last for 30 to 40 years before needing major work done or replacement.
+You can read about home septic system maintenance here.
+If you need information about your current septic system, you can contact your town’s health officer for more information.

 • Routinely Clean & Inspect the System